 Ultimately, the most convincing theories state that the Schnitzel is a bourgeois invention of 18th century Vienna.
 At that time, the upper class Austrians already breaded their chickens, dressing up the fact of devouring dead animals.
 For sure they had plenty of pork fat to fry, and loads of breadcrumbs from the vast amounts of white bread consumed.

-If you are a history buff you can find the earliest reference to breaded cutlets in the ‘Kleines Österreichisches Kochbuch’ from 1798, called Gebachene Schnitzeln.
+If you are a history buff you can find the earliest reference to breaded cutlets in the ‘Kleines Österreichisches Kochbuch’ from 1798, called Gebackene Schnitzeln.

 How To Prepare Wiener Schnitzel